Expressive Arts Workshops for Overwhelmed Neurodivergent Adults (Online)

 When They Happen

-Workshops are offered occasionally, typically once per quarter, and are scheduled outside of regular therapy days.
+Workshops are offered occasionally — usually once per quarter — and are scheduled outside of regular therapy days.

-Because these workshops are not ongoing, dates are announced in advance and space is limited.
+Because these workshops aren’t ongoing, dates are announced in advance and space is limited.

 Who These Workshops Tend to Serve Well